evidence-dev/evidence/sites/docs/docs/markdown/index.md

 This is some content in the partial.
 ```

-Evidence supports re-using portions of pages by using Partials.
+Evidence supports re-using chunks of Evidence markdown using Partials.

-Partials are placed in the `./partials` folder, and can be referenced in your project with `{@partial "path/to/partial.md"}`.
+Partials are placed in the `./partials` folder, and can be referenced in your project with `{@partial "path/to/partial.md"}` (do not include the `/partial` folder in the path).